How does autism affect student learning and behavior?

-Autism can present a serious challenge to students in higher education and those providing support, but how does it affect student learning and behavior?4 min read Published: 24 Jan 2019
+Autism can present a serious challenge to students in higher education as well as the professionals looking to provide support.
+But how does it affect student learning and behavior?4 min read Published: 15 Jan 2024

-It can present a serious challenge to students in higher education and those providing support, but how exactly does autism affect student learning and behavior?
+Autism can present a serious challenge to students in higher education as well as the professionals looking to provide support.
+But how exactly does autism affect student learning and behavior?

-As Assistive Technology specialists, we at Glean know how important it is for students that classroom environments are as accessible as possible.
+As education experts, we at Glean know how important it is for students that classroom environments are as accessible as possible.
 Getting to grips with the unique challenges students with autism may be experiencing when studying is the first step towards achieving this.

 Holly has issues with sensory processing.
 In her case, this means that ambient noises in the environment around her can be incredibly distracting.

-Think of nails scraping a blackboard.
-Ambient noises others might not take any notice of can produce a similar feeling in Holly.
-In a lecture, this can affect her focus.
+Ambient noises others might not take any notice of can produce a reactionary feeling in Holly which, in a lecture, can affect her focus.
 Even the rustling of pages can create an unpleasant sensation, causing anxiety and dysregulation.

 But that might not be the only sensory processing issue affecting Holly.
 Autism can cause difference in experiencing touch, smell and lighting, among other stimuli.